epogrebnyak/justpath/README.md

 > Not sure I'll use it since it is one more thing to install and remember,
 > but the author had an itch and scratched it.
 Well done.

+> It's handy to see your path entries in a list.
+> Checking whether each entry is a valid location is neat, too.
+> But even better, from my perspective, you published the code and got feedback from people,
+> including related implementations.
+That’s worth it, in my book.
+> Edit: I like the includes part, too.

 ## Discussions

 [![Reddit][reddit_shield]](https://www.reddit.com/r/Python/comments/1aehs4i/clean_path_of_nonexistent_directories_with/)